 It is a complete myth that a female cat should be allowed to have one litter.
 There is no biological or psychological benefit to the cat whatsoever.
-If you allow your female cat to have a litter, and manage to find homes for the kittens, they have then used up homes that kittens sitting in a rescue centre could have had, which may then end up being destroyed.
+If you allow your female cat to have a litter, and manage to find homes for the kittens, they have then used up homes that kittens sitting in a rescue centre could have had.

 Many female cats come into season, get chased far from their home by un-neutered males and end up completely lost, pregnant, and living on the streets.
 This is how feral cat colonies are formed.
 They struggle to survive, often hungry, and frequently becoming sick or injured.

-Many stray, un-neutered males carry the FIV virus, and female cats are often infected if they are bitten during mating.
-Males often infect each other with FIV or feline leukaemia when fighting over a female.
+Many stray, un-neutered males carry the FIV virus, and female cats are often infected when bitten during mating.
+Males often infect each other with FIV or FELV (feline leukaemia) when fighting over a female.
 Whilst cats with FIV can live long happy lives, FELV is a terminal illness and infected cats do not have good outcomes.

 A female cat should be neutered (spayed) at 5 - 6 months but can be neutered at any age.
 Neutering can be done earlier, provided the kitten is in good health, but you will need to be guided by your vet.
 To prevent unwanted litters, your kitten should be kept indoors until it is neutered.
 Even if your cat is to be kept as an 'indoor cat', it is kinder to neuter her, as she will still come into season, which is very frustrating for her and for you.
-Un-neuterd females are also more at risk of developing cystic ovaries and the potentially fatal pyometraMALE CATS - if you love them, get them neutered!
+Un-neutered females are also more at risk of developing cystic ovaries and the potentially fatal pyometra.

 Un-neutered male cats are very aggressive towards other cats, particularly other un-neutered males.
 Their fights result in horrific bite injuries, abscesses, damaged eyes, and infections such as FIV.
 With no-one to take them to the vet, many injuries become infected, and often result in death.